Afcon 2019: Uganda part ways with coach Sebastien Desabre after exit | Goal.com

 “Fufa will communicate any further development about the Uganda Cranes technical staff and future programmes of the national senior team in the nearest future.”

-While in Egypt, Desabre guided Uganda to a 2-0 win against DR Congo, lost by a similar margin to Egypt before securing a 1-1 draw against Zimbabwe that was enough to take the country to their first ever knockout stages in the competition.
+While in Egypt, Desabre guided Uganda to a 2-0 win against DR Congo, lost by a similar margin to Egypt before securing a 1-1 draw against Zimbabwe which was enough to seal their place in the knockout stages.

 Goal understands Desabre, who joined Uganda Cranes in December 2017 to replace Milutin ‘Micho’ Sredojević, is on the verge of being appointed Al Ahly coach in Egypt.